phacility/xhprof/README.markdown

 This branch/clone/whatever git calls it of the official Facebook GUI does a few things:

 * It includes a header.php document you can use with PHP's auto\_prepend\_file directive.
-It sets up profiling by initilizing a few variables, and settting register_shutdown_function with the fooder.
+It sets up profiling by initilizing a few variables, and settting register_shutdown_function with the footer.
 Once started profiles are done when requested (?\_profile=1), or randomly.
-Profiled pages display a link to their profile results at the bottom of the page (this can be disabled on a black list bases for specific documents. e.g. pages generating XML, images, etc.).
+Profiled pages display a link to their profile results at the bottom of the page (this can be disabled on a blacklist based for specific documents. e.g. pages generating XML, images, etc.).
 * For tips on including header.php on an nginx + php-fpm install take a look at: http://www.justincarmony.com/blog/2012/04/23/php-fpm-nginx-php_value-and-multiple-values/
 * The GUI is a bit prettier (Thanks to Graham Slater)
 * It uses a MySQL backend, the database schema is stored in xhprof\_runs.php
-* There's a front end to view different runs, compare runs to the same url, etc.
+* There's a frontend to view different runs, compare runs to the same url, etc.

 Key features include: